 Image Stabilisation (IS).
 I would say that the 3.5 stops I have seen mentioned elsewhere is about right.
 At close distances, its not as efficient – that I could see – but if you’re a portrait shooter who works in dingy light, you’re going to have a significantly wider shooting envelope with this lens that the Canon 85mm f1.8 USM, for example.
 The IS works very sweetly and you never know its there apart from the subtle affect it has on the viewfinder image when you’re looking for it.

 Conclusion.
 Rather than being a one trick pony, this lens is surely one of the most flexible prime lenses available by any manufacturer today.
 Its a 1:1 macro lens, a general purpose portrait lens and a landscape lens, with industry leading IS thrown in to boot.
 And it does all of these things extremely well and at a remarkable price point.
-By way of comparison, its $300 less expensive than the Sony 90mm f2.8 G Macro for the FE mount and if DxO ever gets round to retesting Canon EF lenses on the 5DSR, we’ll get a clearer indication of just how good this Canon lens is.
+By way of comparison, its quite a bit less expensive than the Sony 90mm f2.8 G Macro for the FE mount and if DxO ever gets round to retesting Canon EF lenses on the 5DSR, we’ll get a clearer indication of just how good this Canon lens is.
 Judging by some reviews using an optical bench, this Canon appears to be the better lens…